BaselLaserMouse/analysis_machines_config/README.md

 - `pycharm` can be installed with `snap`, but user needs a license for the professional version (as UCL member we get educational access for free)
-- `matlab` can be downloaded and installed via the MathWorks website, if you have a MathWorkss account bound to UCL (use your UCL email address)
+- `matlab` can be downloaded and installed via the MathWorks website, if you have a MathWorks account bound to UCL (use your UCL email address), but note that only staff (not students) can activate a campus license,
+- `miniconda` can be downloaded from the conda website, just make sure to install using `sudo` and the location `/opt/miniconda3`
+  + to configure the shell of a user: `/opt/miniconda3/bin/conda init`
+  + to disable the default environment: `conda config --set auto_activate_base false`